The main trends of the global economy

 The degree of penetration of states into the economy

-How can you assess the depth of state integration into the economy?
-The most universal indicator is the expenditure of the consolidated budget to GDP, which will make it possible to make an inter-country comparison.
+How can you assess the depth of integration states into the economy?
+The most universal indicator is the expenditure of the consolidated budget to, GDP which will allow for cross-country comparison.

 In Russia, the concentration of the state in the economy is 37.3%, which is comparable to the United States - 37.5%.
 The closest analogue among large countries in terms of state participation is Australia -38%.